mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 - Creating a community of learners
 - Examples of how this has been applied in game making or creative coding case studies.
 (RQ2) -->

-## Computation Thinking as an pedagogical framework
+## Computation Thinking: curriculum concepts and/or and pedagogical framework

 ### Situating Computational thinking within curricular concerns